Date of Graduation

 Evidence suggests that Latina women in the perinatal period (pregnant and up to one year postpartum) in the United States of America tend to have a higher risk and incidence of perinatal mood and anxiety disorders than White women, and a higher risk and incidence of mental health issues in general.
 This may be due to lower general socioeconomic status, lower access to and usage of mental health services, cultural stigma, and lack of knowledge on the part of health practitioners about differences in cultural presentations of perinatal mood and anxiety disorders.
 More targeted research on the topic of culturally and linguistically sensitive assessment for perinatal mood and anxiety disorders (PMD) is needed in the fields of nursing, medicine, psychology, public health, and social work.

 Massie, Jennifer N. S., "Symptoms, Contributing Factors, and Screening For Perinatal Mood and Anxiety Disorders in U.S. Latinas: A Literature Review" (2016).
-Master's Projects.
+Master's Projects and Capstones.
 375.